Skip to Content

 Metro will open four new miles of D Line subway on Friday May 8!

 The new Metro D Line Extension (Section 1) will travel from Wilshire/Western in Koreatown all the way to La Cienega/Wilshire in Beverly Hills.
 The project includes three new stations: Wilshire/La Brea, Wilshire/Fairfax and Wilshire/La Cienega.
-Subway riders will be able to travel from Beverly Hills to Downtown L.A. in about 20 minutes.
+Subway riders will be able to travel from Beverly Hills to Downtown L.A. in just 20 minutes.

 Metro is extending the D (former Purple) Line westward nine miles.
 The first four miles will open on May 8.